djepar/djepar.github.io/BlogEntry.md

 ## 14 october
+### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
+Start the new course
 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 Succeded the quiz.
 I also start and finished the videos of the second section